Table of Contents

 Wild Cards

-In Rummy, no wild cards are used.
+In Rummy, wild cards aren’t typically used.
 All cards in the deck retain their face value, with Ace cards worth 1 point, face cards worth 10 points, and other cards worth their numerical value.
-This means that players need to rely solely on their skill and strategy to form the best combinations and win the game.
+But when Jokers are used as wild cards, their value is 15 to 20 points.
+If you can create a set or sequence using Joker, keep the card or get rid of it ASAP.

 However, in Rummy 500, the use of wild cards adds a whole new level of excitement and unpredictability to the game.
 In this version, Jokers are used as wild cards and can represent any card in the deck, making it easier to form runs and sets.
 This adds an element of luck to the game, as players can draw a Joker and instantly have a better chance of winning.
 It also adds a strategic element, as players need to decide when to use their wild cards and when to hold onto them for future use.